Risk Management

 |---|---|---|---|

-| Threats | The Group could incur higher selling, logistics, and procurement costs, or have trouble procuring supplies and operating if political and economic conditions change, regulations are abruptly introduced, or public order deteriorates in a country where it manufactures products or its customers and suppliers operate. |
+| Threats | The Group could incur higher selling, logistics, and procurement costs, or face procurement difficulties and challenges in continuing operations if political and economic conditions change, regulations are abruptly changed, or public order deteriorates in countries where its customers, suppliers, and production sites are located. |

 |